postsharp/postsharp-emails/30-caching.md

 }
 ```

-and when run it produces the following output.
+When executed, it produces the following output:

 ```
 Doing some very hard work.